Quick Look at these Traeger Smoked Chicken Legs

 Instructions

-- Prep: Ensure grates are clean and preheat smoker to 225 degrees F.
+- Prep: Ensure grates are clean and preheat smoker to 225℉.

-- Season Chicken: Pat chicken legs dry with clean paper towel.
-Combine dry rub ingredients in a small bowl.
+- Season Chicken: Pat 12 chicken legs dry with clean paper towel.
 Cover chicken legs in the dry rub, ensuring you get it into every nook and cranny.

 - Smoke: Place chicken legs on the preheated smoker and close lid.
-Let smoke for approximately 1 hour or until chicken legs reach an internal temperature of 160 degrees F at the thickest part of the meat (use a digital meat thermometer).
+Let smoke for approximately 1 hour or until chicken legs reach an internal temperature of 160℉ at the thickest part of the meat (use a meat thermometer).

-- Optional Sear: Remove chicken legs from smoker and turn heat up to 500 degrees.
+- Optional Sear: Remove chicken legs from the smoker when their internal temperature reaches 160℉ and turn the smoker up to 500℉.
 Place chicken back on the smoker, searing each side for 1-2 minutes.
-Keep rotating until internal temperature reaches 165 degrees F.
+Keep rotating until internal temperature reaches 165℉.

 - Rest + Serve: Remove chicken from the smoker and let rest 5 minutes.
 Serve and enjoy!